robaleman/misc-data-science-projects/README.md

 [Link to dataset.](https://data.cityofnewyork.us/Education/2012-SAT-Results/f9bf-2cp4)

-Regression analysis of SAT scores in New York Public Schools against factors like income, ethnicity, and crime levels.
+Regression analysis of SAT scores in New York Public Schools against factors like income, ethnicity, crime levels, and other variables that may indicate discrimination.
 Dataset sourced from the New York Open data project.
 (R).

 ## Exploratory Analysis / Data Visualization